 Law Review Article

-incoming indicators, law school diversity, standardized test scores
+admission criteria, incoming indicators, law school diversity, standardized test scores, diversity pathway programs

 As one of two companion articles, this report tests the validity and reliability of a 2019 pilot test of the exam developed as the precursor to the JD-Next program: a fully-online, non-credit, 7.5-week course to train potential JD students in case reading and analysis skills, prior to their first year of law school.
 We recruited a national sample of potential JD students, enriched for racial/ethnic diversity, and randomized them to the course or an active placebo (consisting of television shows).
 We also recruited a sample of volunteers at one particular university who self-selected into the course.
 All participants (treatment and placebo) took a multiple-choice and essay exam, graded with a standardized methodology.
 We found that the course exam was a valid and reliable predictor of law school performance, comparable to other standardized tests frequently used for law school admissions.
 In a companion article, we report on the efficacy of the course for preparing students for law school.